-Course Number Course Name Credits Prerequisites BUS235 Leading Teams 3 BUS110 explore multiple aspects of collaboration and team work as they create and is explored through case studies and role plays of team formation, brain BUS241 Consumer and Marketing Behavior 3 BUS141 and MATH112 or higher sociology, and cult important concepts luced to the evolving field of consumer behavior, which includes informative rural anthropology, sociology, and cultural anthropology.
-This course is underlying consumer behavior; how and why consumers make purchase during and after the purchase. nvolves ex amination of the BUS245 Market Research 3 BUS141 and MATH112 or higher concepts and techniques useful in the solution of marketing problems nities.
-This course emphasizes the design of information acquisition, eval BUS246 Business Intelligence and Analytics 3 BUS110 and MATH112 or HIGHER ces the fundamental quantitative methods using statistical software and susing modern technology tools for effective model building and decision- ts.
-Students learn BUS250 Finance 3 BUS110 and MATH112 or HIGHER v to measure, analyze, and manage business through the creation and the fundamentals of decision making on the basis of financial statements BUS270 Project Management 3 ENG100 discipline of project management.
-Students will become fluent in project anagement of timetables, schedules, project completion, progress trackin BUS275 Managerial Accounting 3 BUS105 concepts, cost-volu I managerial applications of accounting information.
-Students are introduce me-profit (CVP) analysis, product costing, basic cost analysis, decision defi ow to use these information to make informed decisions to achieve nitions, rele evant information BUS280 Human Resources Management 3 BUS235 l arized with major topics in Human Resource Management.
-The course hig d employees in the modern business environment. shlights imp ortant challenges
+Course Number Course Name Credits Prerequisites BUS235 Leading Teams 3 BUS110 explore multiple aspects of collaboration and team work as they create a g is explored through case studies and role plays of team formation, brain BUS241 Consumer and Marketing Behavior 3 BUS141 and MATH112 or higher sociology, and cultu important concepts uced to the evolving field of consumer behavior, which includes informative and the evolving field of consumer behavior, which includes informative anthropology, sociology, and cultural anthropology.
+This course is underlying consumer behavior; how and why consumers make purchase during and after the purchase. nvolves ex amination of the BUS245 Market Research 3 BUS141 and MATH112 or higher concepts and techniques useful in the solution of marketing problems ities.
+This course emphasizes the design of information acquisition, evaluation acquisition acqui BUS246 Business Intelligence and Analytics 3 BUS110 and MATH112 or HIGHER es the fundamental quantitative methods using statistical software and s sing modern technology tools for effective model building and decision-n - ts.
+Students learn BUS250 Finance 3 BUS110 and MATH112 or HIGHER to measure, analyze, and manage business through the creation and ne fundamentals of decision making on the basis of financial statements BUS270 Project Management 3 ENG100 iscipline of project management.
+Students will become fluent in project nagement of timetables, schedules, project completion, progress trackin - - BUS275 Managerial Accounting 3 BUS105 Students learn the managerial applications of accounting information.
+Students are introduced to traditional cost behavior concepts, cost-volume-profit (CVP) analysis, product costing, basic cost analysis, decision definitions, relevant information formatting, and how to use this information to make informed decisions to achieve the business goals of the organization.
+BUS280 Human Resources Management 3 BUS235 l rized with major topics in Human Resource Management.
+The course hig I employees in the modern business environment. shlights imp ortant challenges